 The Carolinas District is constantly...more

-The Carolinas District of Kiwanis International covers both North Carolina and South Carolina with 175 plus clubs and over 6,000 members.
+The Carolinas District of Kiwanis International covers both North Carolina and South Carolina with 175 plus clubs and close to 6,000 members.

 Our Defining Statement: To assist the clubs to serve one child and one community at a time in the Carolinas District.

 Our Core Purpose and Values: To improve lives through fellowship in service.